Experiential Marketing: Create Meaningful Brand Moments

 Events and event sponsorships

-Effective marketing is all about meeting your target audience where they are, and it’s no different with experiential marketing.
-Experiential marketing — specifically events and event sponsorships — takes it a step farther by doing two things:
+Effective marketing is all about meeting your target audience where they are.
+It’s no different with experiential marketing.
+Experiential marketing — specifically events and event sponsorships — takes it a step further by doing two things:

-- Meeting them where they’re doing something they’re passionate about
+- Meeting them where they’re already engaged in something they’re passionate about

 - Enhancing this experience by providing an added benefit that reflects your organization’s brand

 Experiential marketing in healthcare can be fun!
-Golf tournaments, running events and even music festivals are loaded with your target audience (“Hello”, commercial payers and self-payers with disposable income!).
-They offer a great opportunity for interaction and reinforcement of your organization’s health and wellness brand.
+Golf tournaments, running events, and even music festivals are loaded with your target audience (“Hello”, commercial payers and self-payers with disposable income!).
+They offer a great opportunity for personal interaction and reinforcement of your organization’s health and wellness brand.

-At any of these outdoor events, you could provide items that a festival-goer would need to have a healthy experience: a tent for shade, sunscreen, water, an apple, you name it.
+At any of these outdoor events, you could provide items that a festival-goer would need to have a healthy experience: a tent for shade, sunscreen, water, or an apple.

 Sticking with the “fun” theme — you may have the data to show that your consumers who are at risk for cardiovascular disease enjoy a good craft beer.
 And although beer doesn’t scream, “health and wellness,” that doesn’t mean you can’t still find a way to connect with your audience around something they’re passionate about.